aminedammak/temperature-converter/README.md

 # temperature-converter

-Converts the temperature in Fahrenheit to Celsius and vice versa
+Converts the temperature in Fahrenheit to Celsius and vice versa.